ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 3. Y coordinate of the click action.
 4. Button to click.

-You have mentioned that the maximum value of both X and Y coordinates equals 127.
+You have noticed that the maximum value of both X and Y coordinates equals 127.
 The 127 or 0x7F value is a maximum signed number that can be stored in one byte.
 But your screen resolution should be much more than 127x127 pixels.
 You can convert actual cursor coordinates in pixels of your screen resolution to Arduino representation.
 There are a formulas to calculate Arduino coordinates:
 ```
 Xa = 127 * X / Xres
 Ya = 127 * Y / Yres